 The two novel cannabinoid receptors that palmitoylethanolamide binds to, GPR55 and GPR119, are G protein-coupled receptors found in the human body and brain.
 GPR55 is activated by both the marijuana cannabinoids Δ 9-THC and cannabidiol, along with anandamide.
 The GPR55 receptor was only discovered in 1999, and many have started referring to it as the CB3 receptor.
 Since both PEA and anandamide bind to the GPR55 receptor, supplementing PEA not only leads to the effects modulated by direct binding to the GPR55 receptor, but it also leads to increased binding of anandamide to the CB1 and CB2 receptors.
 This is because it competes for the GPR55 receptor, leaving more anandamide available for binding to the other cannabinoid receptors.

-PEA may be a more feasible solution over endocannabinoids and other similar compounds, as it does not come with many of the negative effects.
 PEA is an endogenous modulator and, as mentioned, it’s already present in many of the foods you already consume.
-As a result, there have been no reports of serious side effects or negative interactions with drugs or other supplements.
-In addition, its novel binding sites make it a unique possible solution for those with chronic pain and mast cell disorders that do not currently have many effective treatments.
+In addition, its novel binding sites make it a unique possible solution for those with chronic pain.

 The Effects of PEA

-PEA offers numerous potential benefits for your personal health.
-It is most well known as a suppressant for pain and inflammation.
-Clinical trials suggest that it may be helpful in various forms of peripheral neuropathy, including:
+PEA may offer potential benefits for your personal health.
+It is most well known as a suppressant for pain.

 Palmitoyalethanolamide is truly an amazing natural compound, with a variety of potential benefits and positive mechanisms in the body and brain.
 Research about this compound continues to expand on its new benefits and effects.
-If you are considering adding PEA to your stack, Nootropics Depot offers the compound in both powder form, for self-measuring and customized dosage, and an easy to take capsule form .
+If you are considering adding PEA, Nootropics Depot offers the compound in both powder form, for self-measuring and customized dosage, and an easy to take capsule form .